-Tamworth Regional Council has clearly stated in letter of objection to the Department that the road and traffic report submitted by the developer is inadequate and incomplete.
-On this premise I believe that the project has not considered the impacts to the existing town and businesses of Nundle.
+Tamworth Council has clearly stated that the road and traffic report submitted by the developer is inadequate and incomplete.
+On this premise we feel that the project has not considered the impacts to the existing town and businesses of Nundle.

 The biodiversity impacts of this project are too high.
-The irreversible impacts on local heritage and critical endangered and threatened flora and fauna will be catastrophic.
 A renewable project that impacts at the expense of the environment cannot be condoned by a developer's push for profit and a government's push to achieve nett zero.
 The location of the project in pristine wilderness surrounded by prime agricultural land simply highlights that this project is in the wrong place.
 The risks of erosion and soil run off are too great for a planning department to approve this project if following good planning principles.